davidajnered/simple-post-preview/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use the plugin by placing it in any defined widget area
-4. Setup Simple Post Preview so that is displays what you want
+4. Setup Simple Post Preview so that is displays what you want 4.1 If you want to use the features image in your push you'll have to enable it in your theme and add a thumbnail size

 There aren't many ways to set it up, but here is a walkthrough
-Header: You can choose to write a header.
-If you don't, the title of the post will be used as the header instead Select Category: Select one of your categories from which you want to display the latest post Length of preview: The number of characters from the post shown in the preview Link name: The name of the link that takes you to the full post Link to: You can choose to link to either the post or the category
+Title: You can choose to write a header.
+If you don't, the title of the post will be used as the header instead Select Category: Select one of your categories from which you want to display the latest post
+Thumbnail: Select this if you want to show the post thumbnail in the push Thumbnail size: The name of the thumbnail size you want to use.
+It's specified in functions.php Length of preview: The number of characters from the post shown in the preview
+Link: The name of the link that takes you to the full post Link to: You can choose to link to either the post or the category

 == Frequently Asked Questions ==